nndeploy/nndeploy/README_EN.md

 nndeploy
 </h1>

-nndeploy is a **workflow-based multi-device AI deployment framework** that makes AI algorithm deployment as simple as building with blocks!
+nndeploy is a **workflow-based multi-platform AI deployment framework** that makes AI algorithm deployment as simple as building with blocks!

 It adopts a visual workflow design with a rich set of built-in algorithm nodes.
 Users can quickly construct professional AI applications through drag-and-drop operations, eliminating the need to write complex code.